james-chapmanhhlg/notes/README.md

 # 2023-11-19
 - "Today's programming wisdom is to focus on writing clean, maintainable, and modular code.
 Invest time in planning and designing your software architecture to ensure scalability, testability, and ease of debugging.
 Remember that code is read more often than it is written, so strive for clarity and readability.
 Finally, embrace continuous learning and stay up-to-date with the latest best practices, tools, and technologies in your field."

+# 2023-11-20
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online communities and forums.
+By constantly updating your knowledge and skills, you can become a valuable asset to any team or organization.

+Another important aspect of programming wise is problem-solving.
+When faced with a challenging problem, take a step back, break it down into smaller, more manageable tasks, then use critical thinking and creativity to come up with innovative solutions.
+Practice debugging and testing your code, which will help you identify and fix errors more efficiently.
+Finally, never be afraid to ask for help or advice from others, whether it' s a colleague, friend, or online community.
+Remember, teamwork makes the dream work!